mars-protocol/cw-asset/README.md

 ### Tax handling

-Stability fee (a.k.a. "tax") is a fees charged on Terra stablecoin transfers and considered by many developers to be a pain in the arse to work with, just as the real world tax.
+Stability fee (a.k.a. "tax") is a fees charged on Terra stablecoin transfers and considered by many developers to be tricky to work with.

 Tax works as follows.
 Suppose Alice sends Bob 100 UST when the tax rate is 0.1%.
 The tax amount is 100 \* 0.1% = 0.1 UST.
 After the transfer is executed, Bob's balance increases by 100 UST, while Alice's balance is deducted by 100.1 UST.